chef-boneyard/chef-jenkins-plugin/README.md

 - Git
 - Maven 3.5+
 - JDK 1.8+
-- [Github Personal Access Token](https://github.com/blog/1509-personal-api-tokens) for the user with which you plan to log into the Jenkins console
+- [Github Personal Access Token](https://github.com/blog/1509-personal-api-tokens) for the user with which you plan to log into the Jenkins console.
+The token should have `user:email` rights as well as `repo` (full control of repos) if you hope to have the plugin integrate with your private repositories.

 ## Setting up [kitchen-dokken](https://github.com/someara/kitchen-dokken)